zzy-44/academic-kickstart/content/projects/high-speed-microscopic-measurement/index.md

   </figcaption>
 </figure>

-As is known to all, pixel is the smallest unit in the imaging system.
+As is known to all, pixel is the smallest unit of CMOS/CCD imaging.
 However, sub-pixel fitting is an efficient way to break this limit, thus a high-precision testing system whose minimum resolution is 0.1µm has been established.
 Procedure of the sub-pixel fitting based analysis software (time-axis) is shown as Fig.2.

 <figure>
  <img src="Fig_1.png" alt="a" width="400px" height="400px"/>